rpy2/rpy2/doc/source/rinterface.rst

    .. method:: do_slot(name)

       R objects can be given attributes.
-In R the function *attr* lets one access attribute, while called :meth:`do_slot` in the C interface to R.
+In R, the function *attr* lets one access an object's attribute; it is called :meth:`do_slot` in the C interface to R.

       :param name: string
       :rtype: Sexp (or Sexp-inheriting) object